-However, there are a number of procedures that reduce the risk to paddlers during the Wednesday night time trial:
+There are a number of procedures that reduce the risk to paddlers during the Wednesday night time trial:

-- Lane Cove River Kayakers will provide pre-event and event risk management. - The environment will be scouted prior to and observed during the time trial. - Computer based registration and tracking using boat numbers will be used to monitor the status of each paddler at the start and finish of the time trial as well as at partial lap. - Protocols and procedures will be observed to trigger emergency recoveries and searches as required. - Mobile phone contact between the Timekeeping Supervisor and selected paddlers acting as Safety Monitors will be maintained throughout the time trial. - The Timekeeping Supervisor will have communication with local rescue authorities or emergency services if required.
+- Lane Cove River Kayakers provides pre-event and event risk management (see section 2). - The environment is scouted prior to and closely observed during the time trial. - Computer based registration and tracking using boat numbers is used to monitor the status of each paddler at the start and finish of the time trial as well as at partial lap. - Start times are reviewed to ensure as far as possible that there is not a large gap between paddlers (so assistance from other paddlers is always close by if needed) - Protocols and procedures are observed to trigger emergency recoveries and searches as required (see Emergency Procedures). - The Timing Supervisor has communication with local rescue authorities or emergency services if required, with contact numbers displayed prominently on time-keeping equipment.

-1.3 Available resources
+1.3 Available safety resources